katejarne/Kernel_Max_mean_discrepancy_EEG_Age/README.md

 3. `plot_eeg_head_example.py`: Plot variance in each channel
 4. `plot_mmd_distance_matrices.py`: Plot distance matrices

-"Paper results are available in the `output_files` folder.
-Distance matrices have to be built with the code, or requested, because their size does not allow us to save them in the GitHub repository."
+Paper results are available in the `output_files` folder.
+Distance matrices have to be built with the code, or requested, because their size does not allow us to save them in the GitHub repository.